-Wages, unearned income, and
+wages, unearned income, and

-Amount net earnings from a trade or Tentative
+net earnings from a trade or Tentative

-from х business taxable by Wisconsin = subtraction
+X business taxable by Wisconsin = subtraction

-line 5 of Total wages, unearned income,
+Total wages, unearned income,

-Worksheet and net earnings from a trade
+and net earnings from a trade

 or business

+X net earnings from a trade or x business taxable by Wisconsin Total wages, unearned income, and net earnings from a trade net earnings from a trade or x business taxable by Wisconsin Total wages, unearned income, and net earnings from a trade

-\ Use the total taxable wages, taxable unearned income (e.g., interest, dividends, pensions, capital gains, etc.), and net earnings from a trade or business (include both spouses' income if married filing a joint return).
+- Use the total taxable wages, taxable unearned income (for example, interest, dividends, pensions, capital gains, etc.), and net earnings from a trade or business (include both spouses' income if married filing a joint return).
 Net earnings from a trade or business is income from self-employment, including ordinary income from a trade or business as reported on Form 4797, line 18, and less the deduction for one-half of self-employment tax.
-Do not include losses from a trade or business.

-Step 3 Your subtraction for long-term care insurance is the smaller of the tentative deduction computed in Step 2 or the amount of wages, unearned income, and net earnings from a trade or business taxable by Wisconsin.
+Do not include losses from a trade or business. - Step 3 Your subtraction for long-term care insurance is the smaller of the tentative deduction computed in Step 2 or the amount of wages, unearned income, and net earnings from a trade or business taxable by Wisconsin.

 - Development zones credit Include on line 15 the amount of your development zones credit that you computed in Part I of Wisconsin Schedule DC.
-The amount of your development zone credit is income and must be reported on Form 1NPR, even if you cannot take the full credit this year and must carry part of it forward.
+The amount of your development zones credit is income and must be reported on Form 1NPR, even if you cannot take the full credit this year and must carry part of it forward.
 (Note Development zones credit that you receive from a partnership or tax-option (S) corporation will be accounted for when you make the modifications described on page 11 for tax-option (S) corporations and partnerships.) - Amounts not taxable by Wisconsin Don't include on line 15 amounts not taxable by Wisconsin (less related expenses, except expenses used to figure the Wisconsin itemized deduction credit).